mikrono/tModLoaderWiki_kr_ko/Basic-Item.md

 It is important to be aware of the distinction between Items, Projectiles, and Tiles.
 Starting out, you may inadvertently confuse concepts if you aren't clear how they are different.
 For example, some people might get confused and try to add a workbench item to a recipe when really they wanted to add the workbench tile.
 It is also important to realize that many something like a boomerang weapon consists of both the item and the projectile.
 While a simple concept, try to remember.

 # Making an Item
 To add an item to Terraria, we must first create a "class" that "inherits" from ModItem.
-To do so, make a .cs file in your mod's source directoy (My Games\Terraria\ModLoader\Mod Sources\MyModName) and then open that file in your text editor.
+To do so, make a .cs file in your mod's source directory (My Games\Terraria\ModLoader\Mod Sources\MyModName) and then open that file in your text editor.
 Paste the following into that file, replacing `NameHere` with the internal name of your item and `ModNamespaceHere` with your mod's foldername/namespace.
 (A common mistake is to use apostrophes or spaces in internal names, don't do this, the computer won't understand.)

     using Terraria;
     using Terraria.ID;